The Quiet American

 The unquiet Brit and the Americans

-The biggest obstacle to properly appreciating The Quiet American is getting past Graham Greene's uncanny political prescience.
-In the 1950s, when Vietnam wasn't yet on the radar for most Western readers, when U.S. foreign policy and military power were still widely seen as forces to make the world safe for democracy, here was a slender novel that predicted and explained the quagmire America was about to find itself in.
+The biggest obstacle to properly appreciating The Quiet American as a novel may be Graham Greene's uncanny political prescience.
+In the 1950s, when Vietnam wasn't yet on the radar for most Western readers, when U.S. foreign policy and military power were still widely seen as forces to make the world safe for democracy, here was a slender novel that seemed predict—and explain—the quagmire America was about to find itself in.

-At least, that's the way it seems for anyone who reads the book in the years since the bloody Southeast Asian debacle of the sixties and seventies.
-You have to get past that to recognize also what a wonderfully written novel The Quiet American is—as well as, perhaps, where Greene went wrong.
+At least, that's the way it seems reading the book in the years since the bloody Southeast Asian debacle of the sixties and seventies.
+You have to get past that to recognize also what a wonderfully written novel The Quiet American is.
+And perhaps to judge where Greene went wrong.

 The novel takes place in Vietnam when colonial power France was fighting communist-led forces from the country's north.
 Jaded British journalist Thomas Fowler has been covering the conflict for some time when he is befriended by an American, Alden Pyle, who arrives in the country purportedly to provide economic aid but is involved in CIA undercover work.